modflow-owhm/mf-owhm/README.md

    - `"status": "Production"` &nbsp; for a *Production Release* and
    - `"status": "Preliminary"` for a *Preliminary Release*
       &nbsp;
-1. If the code version is registered in the USGS Information Product Data System (`IPDS`).
+1. If the code version is registered in the USGS Information Product Data System (`IPDS`) and underwent colleague review.
    ➥ A *Production Release* is registered in `IPDS` and includes a *git tag* with the message "production release".
    Any other commit (or *git tag*) is considered a *Preliminary Release*.
     - All code changes, including bug fixes, start as a *Preliminary Release*;
       when the code version is registered with `IPDS` it becomes a *Production Release*.
     - A *Production Release* and its associated *git tag* are stable and guaranteed to remain in the code.usgs.gov repository.
-    - A *Preliminary Release* is semi-stable and may be replaced by a newer *Preliminary* or *Production Release*.
+    - A *Preliminary Release* tag may be superseded by a *Production Release* with the same version number.
-        - The source code is stable and remains in the `main` branch,
-          but the `release` branch commit that contains compiled executables may be removed.
-        - That is, the `main` branch is stable and the `release` branch may drop intermediate-preliminary releases.

-&nbsp;

 > :warning: **Note that it is possible for a *Production Release* and *Preliminary Release* to have the same version number.**
 > &emsp;&emsp;That is, they are the same release but contain a different disclaimer in the `main` branch (source branch).
 > &emsp;&emsp;However, the *Production Release* supersedes a *Preliminary Release* in the `release` branch (executable branch) .

-> :warning: **Contact a developer if you need to convert the current *Preliminary Release* to a *Production Release*.**
+> :warning: **Contact a developer if you need to convert the current *Preliminary Release* tag to a *Production Release* tag.**
 > &emsp;&emsp;Some publication sources—particularly USGS Scientific Investigations Report (SIR)—can only cite a *Production Release*.

+&nbsp;

 ### Obtaining Code via Git